 - Work in nonprofit organizations.
 STS students get excellent training in designing and implementing research projects.
 This skillset is invaluable in nonprofit settings where professionals are asked to conduct original social science research on pressing social challenges.

 - Work in technology or online.
 STS alums have gone on to work in IT and other technology-related companies, bringing their expertise in the social dimensions of technology to the workplace.

 - Create a startup.
 STS alums are creative, independent thinkers.
 Drawing on a desire to address contemporary social issues in an innovative manner, some STS alums create startup companies specializing in fields related to medicine and health, technology, and environmental issues.

 - Write.
-Building on the emphasis on writing in the STS program, some STS alums pursue writing careers, producing books, book chapters, articles, essays and/or speeches.
+Building on the program’s emphasis on writing, some STS alums pursue writing careers, producing books, book chapters, articles, essays and/or speeches.

 - Work in healthcare.
 Some STS alums go on to work in health care settings, where they bring their knowledge about the ethical, cultural and social dimensions of health, science and well being to bear.